Skip to content Accessibility statement

 • Identify needs and make persuasive cases for change from a leadership perspective

-• Apply core skills in music education leadership, including curriculum development, grant-application writing and project management
+• Apply core skills in music education leadership, including curriculum development, strategy and change design, stakeholder management, and problem solving.

-• Evaluate the effectiveness of your own plans, through critical reflection and application of relevant scholarship and experiential learning
+• Evaluate the effectiveness of your personal leadership and the leadership of others, through critical reflection and application of relevant scholarship and experiential learning

 Module content